 The next risk factor is lack of social support, that they don’t have friends and family, and others to lean on that are nearby.
 They don’t have a close social network that serve as anchors to help them through a difficult situation.
 The next risk factor is withdraw, and here we think about withdraw from work, from relationships, from activities that they used to enjoy, and then lastly, a decline in their performance at work or in school, or in other things that they do.

-These are all risk factors that we would evaluate that we see as a precursor to a suicide.
+These are all threat incident risk factors that we would evaluate that we see as a precursor to a suicide.
 The two most important, again, are access to lethal means, and the creation or verbalization of a plan.
 There are also a number of factors related to threats of domestic violence that we would talk about in a situation where domestic violence might be present.
 The first is the presence of weapons, firearms and knives being the most common, but blunt instruments are another, and of course there’s many things around one’s home that could be used as a weapon, but we’re really kinda focused on firearms and knives being present as a risk factor for domestic violence.